 Can I prevent diabetic neuropathy?

-Yes, there a various way to prevent and help you manage diabetic neuropathy.
+Yes, there are various ways to prevent and help you manage diabetic neuropathy.

 These preventative therapies include: